qkevinto/modular-email-workflow/README.md

 # Modular Email Workflow

-A simple modular email workflow that also supports MailChimp's template styling language by preserving styles in `<style></style>` tag and CSS comments, and automatically inlining styles for compatibility.
+A simple modular email workflow built with [`gulp`](https://www.npmjs.com/package/gulp) that also supports MailChimp's template styling language by preserving styles in `<style></style>` tag and CSS comments, and automatically inlining styles for compatibility.

 ## Features